-Hominids drove megafauna into extinction on many continents, which is a fairly big accomplishment on a species-level scale.
+Hominids drove megafauna into extinction across several continents, which is a fairly large 'accomplishment' on a species-level scale.

-But more importantly, cultural evolution greatly increased our intelligence (in the “goal-achieving capacity” sense).
-Agriculture led to specialization and more time for some people to learn stuff; printing press led to accumulation of knowledge; increased nutrition led to higher IQs; possibly gene-culture co-evolution on surprisingly short timescales also increasing IQ; etc. There’s a conceptual risk of confusion in that the way we normally use "intelligence" is underspecified.
-We can distinguish between
+More importantly, cultural evolution greatly increased our intelligence (in the “goal-achieving capacity” sense).
+Agriculture led to specialization and more time for people to learn new skills; printing press led to accumulation of knowledge; increased nutrition led to higher IQs; possibly gene-culture co-evolution on surprisingly short timescales also increasing IQ; etc. There’s a conceptual risk of confusion in that the way we normally use "intelligence" is underspecified.
+I suggest we distinguish between

 1) differences in innate cognitive algorithms.

-2) what difference this makes when coupled with a lifetime of goal-directed learning and becoming proficient in the use of (computer-)tools.
+2) what difference the above make when coupled with a lifetime of goal-directed learning and becoming proficient in the use of (computer-)tools.

-There is a pretty big threshold effect here between lions (and chimpanzees) and humans, where with a given threshold of intelligence, you're also able to reap all the benefits from culture.
-(There might be an analogous threshold for self-improvement FOOM benefits.)
+There is a sizeable threshold effect here between lions (and chimpanzees) and humans, where with a given threshold of intelligence, you're also able to reap all the benefits from culture.
+(There might be an analogous threshold for self-improvement FOOM benefits in AI.)

 > The advantage over lions is because of tools (weapons) which resulted from a process of cultural evolution taking thousands of years, not just "intelligence".

 This is an oversimplification because the lion could not make use of tools.
-The availability of tools amplifies how many returns you can get out of being intelligent, but the effect need not be proportional.
-A superintelligence in the Stone Age would most likely be screwed and never achieve anything, because it might just run out of electricity before it can influence the course of the world in ways that favor its survival and its goals.
+The availability of tools in an environment amplifies how many returns you can get out of being intelligent, but the effect need not be proportional.
+A superintelligence in the Stone Age would most likely be lost, never achieving anything special, because it might just run out of electricity/resources before it can influence the course of the world in ways that favor its survival and goals.
 Superintelligence today already has a much better shot at attaining dominance, because more tools are plausibly within its reach.
 Superintelligence in 100 years may have it even easier if the tools are not protected from its reach.
-(E.g. think of this Die Hard movie where a supercomputer controls all the street lights or something – these kind of shenanigans only work if the society is already pretty computerized.)
+(E.g. think of this Die Hard movie where a supercomputer controls all the street lights or something – this only work if the society is already pretty computerized.)

 So the point is:

 Magnus Vinding seems to think that because humans do all the cool stuff "only because of tools," innate intelligence differences are not very consequential.
-This seems wrong to me, and among other things we can observe that e.g. von Neumann’s accomplishments were so much greater than the accomplishments that would be possible with an average human brain.
+This seems wrong to me, and among other things we can observe that e.g. von Neumann’s intellectual accomplishments were so much greater an out of reach in a sense than the accomplishments that would be possible with an average human brain.

 > Hominids drove megafauna into extinction on many continents, which is a fairly big accomplishment on a species-level scale.